 - 1. Students are required to be on time and present for all scheduled examinations. - 2.
+Students are required to enter the exam password at the time it is provided and to begin the exam immediately. - 3.
 A student who arrives more than 15 minutes after the scheduled exam start time or after the first student has left the examination room will not be given an examination and will be referred to the Academic Success Committee (ASC).
-The finish time for late arrivals to the examination will be the same as for the students who arrived on time. - 3.
-The student unable to attend a scheduled examination for any reason must notify the Dean of Students as soon as possible prior to the start of the exam.
+The finish time for late arrivals to the examination will be the same as for the students who arrived on time. - 4.
+A student who does not (1) download the exam or (2) notify the Director of Assessment of any issues in writing by the download deadline will be referred to the Academic Success Committee (ASC).
+The finish time for students with late downloads of the examination will be the same as for the students who arrived on time. - 5.
+The student unable to attend a scheduled examination for any reason must notify both the Director of Assessment and the Dean of Students as soon as possible prior to the start of the exam.
 The Dean of Students will determine whether the absence is excused or unexcused.
 Acceptable excused absences are described in the "Attendance Policies" section of the handbook.
 The student should also immediately inform the Course Director and/or instructor of his/her absence from the examination.
-Contact may be in person or via voice mail or e-mail. - 4.
-An unexcused absence for an exam will result in a 10% deduction from the score achieved on the makeup examination. - 5.
+Contact may be in person or via voice mail or e-mail. - 6.
+An unexcused absence for an exam will result in a 10% deduction from the score achieved on the makeup examination. - 7.
 Make-up examinations for excused and unexcused absences from exams must be accomplished within 3 business days of the scheduled exam.
 In the case of an illness or extenuating circumstances, the make-up exam must be accomplished within 3 business days of a physician/mental health practitioner release or reasonable resolution of the extenuating circumstances.
 Extenuating circumstances may require an extension of the make-up period.
-This will be coordinated by the course coordinator/director and Senior Associate Dean for Academic Affairs. - 6.
-Failure to make up the examination within the specified time period will result in a grade of "Zero" for that examination.
+This will be coordinated by the course coordinator/director andSenior Associate Dean for Academic Affairs.

+8. Failure to make up the examination within the specified time period will result in agrade of "Zero" for that examination.